 The popularity of athleisure and performance clothing has accelerated during the COVID19 pandemic, as people everywhere turn to comfortable clothes while working from home.

-This guide lists innovative competitors to lululemon, focusing on alternative brands that feature technical fabrics in workout, athleisure, business casual and work wear.
+This guide lists innovative and more affordable competitors to lululemon, focusing on alternative brands that feature technical fabrics in workout, athleisure, business casual outfits and work wear.

 As I wrote in Modern Fellows’ essential guide to performance fabric clothing,